-Exploring New Options For My Pure Platinum Prints
+Exploring New Options For My Platinum Histograph Heirloom Fine Art Prints

-I have been testing a variety of developers and films over the last couple of months for a new series of Pure Platinum prints that I am making.
-My process is Pure Platinum because I do not use any palladium in my process.
+I have been testing a variety of developers and films over the last couple of months for a new series of platinum prints that I am making.
 I decided to start creating some exposures and process the large format sheet film via my normal routine (HP5, FP4 in D-76 or Pyrocat HD) in my Jobo processor.

-My creative workflow is completely analog, meaning that I create large format sheet film negatives with my large format cameras that produce negatives the same size as my Pure Platinum prints.
-I hand coat my platinum sensitizer on Hahnemühle Platinum Rag Paper and follow a well-tested regiment to ultimately create my Pure Platinum prints.
+My creative workflow is completely analog, meaning that I create large format sheet film negatives with my large format cameras that produce negatives the same size as my platinum prints.
+I hand coat my platinum sensitizer on Hahnemühle Platinum Rag Paper and follow a well-tested regiment to ultimately create my fine art platinum prints.
 It is imperative that I have total control over my negative creation process as well as the ability to manage all of the platinum printing variables.

 I created some platinum prints from the negatives that I typically create and while they were acceptable, there was something missing that I couldn't exactly put my finger on.
-I wanted my collectors to feel like they could fall into my Pure Platinum prints and offer them something very special.
+I wanted my collectors to feel like they could fall into my platinum prints and offer them something very special.

-The negative at the top of this article is a sheet of HP5+ exposed at EI 400 and developed for 2 full stops of highlight expansion using Pyrocat HD and the methodology that I learned from Steve.
-I had to conduct my own series of tests, which I will continue to do over time, in order to find the right combination of variables to produce the types of negatives that I needed for the elongated tonal scale required for my Pure Platinum prints.
+The negative at the top of this article is a sheet of HP5+ exposed at EI 400 and developed for 2 full stops of highlight expansion using Pyrocat HD using a semi-stand process.
+I had to conduct my own series of tests, which I will continue to do over time, in order to find the right combination of variables to produce the types of negatives that I needed for the elongated tonal scale required for my platinum prints.
 I have a lot of printing to do over the next few months, but I feel like I am on a good path now that will elevate my artwork to a new level.

 FILM DEVELOPMENT WORKFLOW CHANGE